petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/publishing-content-with-workflows.md

 1. In the Web Content tab, click *Actions* (![Actions Button](../../images/icon-actions.png)) for the Articles folder and select *Edit*.

-1. Navigate to the Structure Restrictions and Workflow section and select *Set the default workflow for the folder’s content (Articles)*.
+1. Expand the *Structure Restrictions and Workflow* section and select *Set the default workflow for the folder’s content (Articles)*.

-1. Select the *Single Approver* option and click *Save*.
+1. Select *Single Approver* in the drop-down menu.

+1. Click *Save*.

    ![The Single Approver workflow will be assigned to the Articles folder.](./publishing-content-with-workflows/images/03.png)